timekey/cordova-sample/plugins/pushe-cordova-plugin/ReadMe.rst

 ``ionic plugin add D:/development/pushe-cordova-plugin``

 - Login to your panel on pushe.co and create a new application with the package name of your ionic app.
 - Edit *plugin.xml* file in *pushe-cordova-plugin* folder and replace "PUSHE_TOKEN" with the token of your app.
-Your token is shown in your panel for this app.
+Also replace "PUSHE_CR" with crash report token which is given to you.
+These tokens are shown in your panel for this app.

 - Add below lines to your app's *index.html* file.
 Please note that this is an example and you should call subscribe() and unsbscribe() after initialization has finished.